-- 1. Entries should investigate an environmental issue relating to plastic litter and/or waste and propose possible solutions - 2.
-There are two subcategories: Reportage\ and Campaign\\ - Your video must be accompanied by a title of not more than 140 characters - 4.
+- 1. Entries should investigate an environmental issue relating to litter, waste and/or environmental pollution and propose possible solutions - 2.
+There are two subcategories: Reportage and Campaign - Your video must be accompanied by a title of not more than 140 characters - 4.
 Your video should be no more than 3 minutes in length and must be compatiable with YouTube - 5.
 You must include with your video, a short explanation of the link between the topic and one chosen United Nations Sustainable Development Goal (SDG) - 6.
 Share your work to a local audience through at least three channels, e.g. class/school assemblies or exhibitions, social media/blogs, school newsletters, local events, magazines, TV, newspapers etc. - 7.
 Check out the complete competition rules at www.yre.org.nz